sprklinginfo/mac-setup/php_setup.md

 ```

 ## Node.js
-have to use [nvm](https://github.com/nvm-sh/nvm) to managed multiple version as larave 7 has 'opensslErrorStack' error if using node 17+.
+have to use [nvm](https://github.com/nvm-sh/nvm) to manage multiple versions as laravel 7 has 'opensslErrorStack' error if using node 17+.

-first uninstall existing node
+first, uninstall existing node
 ```sh
 brew uninstall --ignore-dependencies node brew uninstall --force node